NYCJacob/backbone-nutrition/README.md

 validation plugin requires a model which is not being used in the BMI view because of the poor api.
 - select elements not validating on client side because not blur event or easy work around.
 - bmi 'submit' will send empty form because required attribute will not work here because not using submit event
+- a lot of effort was made to implement client side validation using backbone and bootstrap classes but it was not so easy and not yet 100%.

 ## ps
 - as I was finishing up this project I saw this article in the New York Times